The voice of MachineartMoto Information and Product Support…

 I’ve attached some images below showing how the X-Heads survived, from a driveway drop to racing on an HP2.
 Through several years of testing and making mistakes, we now use a SuperToughTechnology Dupont Nylon that has a no break rating and is high heat and UV stabilized.
 Our first products did crack but the newest generation of products do not.
 They are slightly ductile enabling the material to move in the process of absorbing the force of impact and prevent cracking.
 Behind the outer shell is a thick thermoplastic rubber liner that rests against the valve cover, contributing to the dissipation of impact force.

-MudSling_LC fits with the standard fitment street biased Metzler Tourance Next, Michelin Anakee, Continental TKC 70.
+MudSling_LC fits with the standard fitment street biased Metzler Tourance Next, and Michelin Anakee tires.

-MudSling_LC also fits Michelin Anakee Wild, as well as Continental TKC80 knobbies on the standard 2013+ 1200GS_LC .
-Come customers have reported that Hidenau K60 Scouts are a close fit on the standard GS, while others have reported rubbing the MudSling when the tire is new.
-Hidenau K60 Scouts DO NOT fit the GSA, so because Hidenau do not fit consistently, we do not recommend using them with MudSling.
+Some customers have reported that Hidenau K60 Scouts are a close fit on the standard GS, while others have reported rubbing the MudSling when the tire is new.
+Hidenau K60 Scouts DO NOT fit the GSA.
+Because Hidenau DO NOT fit consistently, we do not recommend using them with MudSling.
 Pirelli Scorpion Trail II are a close fit.
-TKC80’s fit a standard GS shown here, but they DO NOT fit the GSA.

 Michelin Anakee Wild knobbies Do Fit on ADV shown below.